 Finally, you are legally required to designate a registered agent to accept legal documents on behalf of your business.
 You should choose a registered agent now so that you are prepared to appoint your agent on the proper filing.

 Why Hire Nevada Registered Agent LLC?

-- Privacy: When we form your LLC, we can use our name and Nevada business address on your Articles of Organization and keep your private information off the public record.
-This will save your personal address from being in the public eye, as well as from copious amounts of neverending junk mail for years to come.
+- Privacy: When we form your LLC, we can use our Nevada business address anywhere on your Articles of Organization and keep all of your private addresses totally off the public record.
+Using our Nevada business address will save your personal address from being in the public eye, and save you from neverending junk mail for years to come.

 - Expertise: Nevada business filings are confusing.
 Very confusing.
 We can handle every aspect of your formation and initial maintenance and ensure that you don’t miss a single step.